nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 </body>
 ```

-We've added a `div` with id `slide` and some basic html to create a "slide".
-In our JavaScript we updated the `update slide` handler to select our `slide` div and replace it's inner html with whatever new html comes in from the server.
+We've added a `div` with id `slide` and some basic html to create a _presentation slide_.
+In our JavaScript we updated the `update slide` handler to select our `div#slide` and replace it's inner html with whatever new html comes in from the server.

 Now with the browser window open to `localhost:8000`, when we run those similar `curl` commands, we should get: